usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 size capacity.
 The Department declines to adopt requirements for the other types of dispersion proposed by these commenters at this time.
-In this rulemaking, the Department is adopting the January 9, 2017, version of the MDE Standards promulgated by the Access Board 292 (with the exception of the sunset provisions, as explained in the section-by-section analysis of § 35.104) and making those standards enforceable.
+In this rulemaking, the Department is adopting the January 9, 2017, version of the MDE Standards promulgated by the Access Board {% fn 296 %} (with the exception of the sunset provisions, as explained in the section-by-section analysis of § 35.104) and making those standards enforceable.
 The MDE Standards do not include requirements for wheelchairs, equipment with greater weight or size capacity, patient lifts, or transfer teams.
 The